adrhill/julia-ml-course/website/workflows.md

   [295af30f] Revise v3.5.2
 ```

-In my case, I have two packages installed in my "global" environment.
+In my case, two packages are installed in the `@v1.8` environment.

-Let's take a look at the indicated file `~/.julia/environments/v1.8/Project.toml`
+Let's take a look at the indicated folder `~/.julia/environments/v1.8`
 in a new shell session.
 It contains two files: a `Project.toml` and a `Manifest.toml`.